linode/apl-docs/docs/post-install.md

 After Otomi is installed, a couple of post install configuration steps are required.
 Follow the instructions below:

-## When Otomi is installed without optional configuration
+## When Otomi is installed with minimal values

-Follow these instructions when Otomi is installed without DNS (`otomi.hasExternalDNS=false`) and without 3rd party IDP (`otomi.hasExternalIDP=false`).
+Follow these instructions when Otomi is installed without DNS (`otomi.hasExternalDNS=false`) and without a 3rd party IdP (`otomi.hasExternalIDP=false`).

 ### Get the log output of the installer job

-When Otomi is installed without any optional configuration, passwords and public URLs (based on nip.io) are automatically generated.
-When `hasExternalIDP=false` is chosen, the Keycloak app is configured as an Identity Provider (IdP), in which one has to define Otomi users.
-To be able to access the public URL of Otomi Console and Keycloak and view the admin credentials, one has to view the end of the installer log.
+When Otomi is installed with minimal values, passwords and public URLs (based on nip.io) are automatically generated and Keycloak is configured as an Identity Provider (IdP), in which one has to define Otomi users.
+The public URL of Otomi Console, the public URL of Keycloak and the admin credentials can be retrieved from the installer log.
 The installer job runs in the default namespace.
 In case the installer failed in the first run, the installer will automatically restart.
 Make sure to get the logs of the installer job with status `Completed`.

 ### Create a user in Keycloak